-There are many types of PPC ads.
-Even though you may have access to many types of PPC ads to choose from, it is advisable to use a permutation and combination of these types of ads to maximise ad results.
+There are many types of PPC Ads.
+Even though you may have access to many types of PPC ads to choose from, it is advisable to use a permutation and combination of these types of ads to maximize ad results.

 Search ads are extremely common ads that are displayed in search results.
 They are commonly placed on the top and bottom of a search engine.
 There is a disclaimer that mentions that the content is paid.

 Social ads are any form of ads on social media that are paid.
 There are many social media platforms you could use such as Facebook, Instagram, Twitter, Pinterest and LinkedIn.